jerryhuangyu/gitface/README.md

 ## Features

 - Built for frantic context switches—capture work/personal/OSS personas once and swap in under a second.
-- Profiles live in plain JSON under `~/.config/gitface/profiles`, so they are portable, auditable, and Git-friendly.
+- Profiles live in plain JSON under `~/.config/gitface/profiles`, so they are portable, auditable.
 - Scope-aware applies (`local`, `global`, or `system`) keep dotfiles honest without hand-editing `git config`.
 - One command (`gitface current`) confirms the active identity before you commit, preventing wrong-address mistakes.
 - Optional signing-key storage keeps GPG/SSH signing aligned with each persona.